divio/divio-cloud-docs/reference/addons-key.rst

 1. Local development login
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is intended to appear on locally-running projects only.
+This is intended to appear on locally-running applications only.
 The *Add user*
-option is a convenient way to add new users to a project.
+option is a convenient way to add new users to an application.

 See :ref:`ALDRYN_SSO_ENABLE_LOCALDEV`.